 To create a Bar Chart or any Chart, we have to open the report builder.
-To do this, Please open your report manager and click on the Report Builder button as shown in below screenshot
+To do this, Please open your report manager and click on the Report Builder button, as shown in the below screenshot.

 Create Bar Chart in SSRS Report Builder

 In this example, we want to create Bar Chart in SSRS without using Report Builder Wizard.
 So, Please select the New Report tab and then select the Blank Report option.

 After you select the Blank Report option, the report builder will display the Blank Report.
 We already explained the Designer Panes in our previous article.
 So please refer to Create a New Report article to understand the same.

 In this example, we are selecting the Shared data Source that we created earlier.
 Please refer to Create Shared Data Source in Report Manager to understand the creation of Shared Data Source.

 SQL Query that we used in our Dataset Create Bar Chart in SSRS Report Builder is: